Connect with a community of support

-Find a safe space to talk about mental health and substance use, with people who know where you’re coming from.
+Find a safe space to talk with people who know where you’re coming from.

-On this page, you can find communities of support for mental health and substance use, made up of people who understand what you’re going through and are ready to help.
+On this page, you can find communities of support for mental health and substance use.
+These communities are made up of people who understand what you’re going through and are ready to help.
 Get connected online, by phone, or via Zoom.

 I love the format of the peer support meetings and the connection it gives me.
 I recommend this for anyone seeking a safe, supportive, and inclusive environment.

 On participating in CAPSA's support group

 Peer Support Warm LineAvailable between 3:00 pm and 7:00 pm (EST), 7 days a weekCall 1-888-768-2488*Call 911 in case of emergency

 The Peer Support Warm Line is a free and confidential phone service.
 It is provided by trained Peer Supporters.
 Peer Supporters are people who have experienced mental health and/or substance use challenges.
 They can offer supportive conversations from the perspective of someone who has been there.
 The Warm Line is a great choice if you're feeling lonely, isolated, or anxious.
 You can also reach out if you’re just in need of a friendly ear.

 When you call the number above, you’ll be connected with a trained Peer Supporter.
 If you don’t get through right away, don’t worry: that means all the Peer Supporters are currently talking to somebody else.
 We recommend waiting a little bit and then calling again.

 Once you’re connected with a Peer Supporter, they’ll listen to what’s on your mind.
 They can give you information about mental health and substance use and point you towards other helpful resources.

 Substance Use Peer SupportFind meeting times*Call 911 in case of emergency